Audi A3 hybrid performance, top speed & engine

 Audi A3 hybrid 0-62mph, top speed and acceleration

 With 201bhp to call on, the A3 40 TFSI e can reach 62mph from rest in 7.6 seconds.
 And as you might expect, the 45 TFSI e version is even quicker thanks to its 242bhp combined output, with a 6.8-second 0-62mph time.
 But it's not just 'away from the lights' acceleration that's impressive; the electric motor fills in any gaps in the petrol engine's power delivery very effectively, so you get strong acceleration at any speed.

 This makes for very relaxed everyday driving, with swift overtaking moves and motorway on-ramps being dispatched easily.
-The top speed of the A3 hybrid is an Autobahn-friendly 141mph, so it hardly breaks a sweat when cruising at the UK motorway limit.
+The top speed of the A3 hybrid is an Autobahn-friendly 140mph-plus, so it hardly breaks a sweat when cruising at the UK motorway limit.

 The standard A3 is a composed and satisfying car to drive, if not the last word in driver enjoyment.
 The hybrid version doesn't deviate from this too much, but we do have some reservations about ride quality – particularly in S line guise with sports suspension and large 18-inch alloys.
 It's not as rock-hard as some previous sporty Audis, but it's still too easily unsettled by typically bumpy British road surfaces.

 In This Review

 - 1VerdictThe Audi A3 TFSI e has a sought-after badge, a top-notch interior and low company-car tax, but it's not the best value or most practical plug-in hatchback you can buy

 - 2Range, MPG, CO2 & chargingThe A3 TFSI e compares well with its Mercedes A-Class rival in this regard, but you need to stick to 17-inch wheels if you want the best figures